Anxiety disorders affect close to 20% of Americans every year.

 - Clary sage

-Do not apply essential oils directly to your skin or ingest them, and talk to a doctor before using essential oils around children.
+Do not apply essential oils directly to your skin or ingest them, and talk to a doctor before using these natural products around children.

 Make a habit of journaling about your emotions on a regular basis, or grab a notebook and pour out your feelings when you’re anxious or stressed.